 History & Heritage Museums

-Capri Shared Boat Experience from Naples USD 224’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Amsterdam’s Past, Present and Future Walking Tour USD 29’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.